What is the NOT Function?

 Let’s say we wish to highlight a cell that doesn’t meet specific criteria.
 In such a scenario, we can use NOT with the IF and OR function.
 Suppose we received an order to manufacture soft toys of Red and Blue color.
 The colors are specified by the client and we can’t change them.

 Using the formula =IF(NOT(OR(B5=”red”,B5=”blue”)),”x”,””), we can highlight toys with the two colors:

 Here, we marked inventory that was not of specific colors, that is, which were not Red or Blue.

 Using NOT and OR, we will get TRUE if the specified cell is not Red or Blue.

-We added an empty string “” so if the result is FALSE, we get X and nothing if TRUE.
-We can expand OR to add additional conditions if required.
+We added an empty string “” so if the result is FALSE, we get X, and nothing if TRUE.
+We can expand the OR function to add additional conditions if required.

 - #VALUE! error – Occurs when the given argument is not a logical value or numeric value.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources: